Young and Dangerous (1996 film): Plot

-At a Hung Hing summit, Kwan accuses Bee of failing the hit and Ho Nam for breaking the "code" of sleeping with his best friend's woman, with the videotape as evidence.
-Kwan also takes the opportunity of blaming chairman Chiang for not inducing better protocols within the society and nominates himself as the new chairman.
+At a Hung Hing summit, Kwan accuses Bee of failing the hit and Ho Nam for breaking the society "code" of sleeping with his best friend's woman, with the videotape as evidence.
+Kwan also takes the opportunity to blame chairman Chiang for not maintaining order within the society and nominates himself as the new chairman.
 Other branch leaders are in agreement, thus Chiang steps down and Kwan takes the head position, with only Bee opposing him.
 To settle things, Ho Nam is punished and banned from rejoining Hung Hing.
 Ten months later, Kwan orders Bee killed alongside his entire family.
 With most of Hung Hing siding with Kwan, and no evidence to support Kwan killing Bee, Ho Nam can do next to nothing, until Chicken returns from Taiwan, now a branch leader in a local triad and re-establishes relations with his friends.
 Deciding to get rid of Kwan and bring back the morally inclined Chiang, Ho Nam and Chicken bribe other branch leaders into assassinating Kwan.
-Working indirectly with local law enforcement, who have discovered Kwan has been smuggling cocaine using his film studio, Ho Nam and his allies manage to corner Kwan, who admits to everything, until he tries to escape using Pou Pan as a hostage.
-He is eventually shot and killed by a police officer for wielding a firearm and pointing at him.
+Working indirectly with local law enforcement, who have discovered Kwan has been smuggling cocaine using his film studio, Ho Nam and his allies manage to corner Kwan, who admits to everything.
+When Kwan tries to escape using Pou Pan as a hostage, he is shot and killed by a police officer for wielding a firearm and pointing at him.

-Chiang returns and retakes the position of Hung Hing chairman, congratulating Ho Nam for his efforts, ensuring his name will be well known throughout the society.
-This movie glorifies the value in being virtuous even in a life of crime.
-In a world in which loyalties do not exist, these group of young gangsters stood by their friends and followed the code of friendship even to the end.
+Chiang returns and reclaims the position of Hung Hing chairman, congratulating Ho Nam for his efforts, ensuring his name will be well known throughout the society.